 Forward-looking statements include statements concerning Kodak's plans, objectives, goals, strategies, future events, future revenue or performance, capital expenditures, liquidity, investments, financing needs, business trends, and other information that is not historical information.
 When used in this document, the words "estimates," "expects," "anticipates," "projects," "plans," "intends," "believes," "predicts," "forecasts," "strategy", "continues," "goals," "targets" or future or conditional verbs, such as "will," "should," "could," or "may," and variations of such words or similar expressions, as well as statements that do not relate strictly to historical or current facts, are intended to identify forward-looking statements.
-All forward-looking statements, including, without limitation, management's examination of historical operating trends and data, are based upon Kodak's expectations and various assumptions.
-Future events or results may differ from those anticipated or expressed in these forward-looking statements.
-Important factors that could cause actual events or results to differ materially from these forward-looking statements include, among others, the risks and uncertainties described in more detail in the Company's Annual Report on Form 10-K for the year ended December 31, 2014, under the headings "Business," "Risk Factors," "Legal Proceedings" and/or "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources, in the corresponding sections of the report on Form 10-Q for the quarter ended March 31, 2015 and this report on Form 10-Q, and in other filings the Company makes with the SEC from time to time, as well as the following:
+All forward-looking statements, including, without limitation, management's examination of historical or performance.
+Important factors that could cause actual events or results to differ materially from these forward-looking statements include, among others, the risks and uncertainties described in more detail in the Company's Annual Report on Form 10-K for the year ended December 31, 2014, under the headings "Business," "Risk Factors," "Legal Proceedings" and/or "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources", in the corresponding sections of the report on Form 10-Q for the quarters ended March 31, 2015, June 30, 2015, and this report on Form 10-Q, and in other filings the Company makes with the SEC from time to time, as well as the following:

-- · Kodak's ability to improve and sustain its operating structure, financial results and profitability; - · the ability of Kodak to achieve cash forecasts, financial projections, and projected growth; - · Kodak's ability to achieve the financial and operational results contained in its business plans; - · Kodak's ability to discontinue, sell or spin-off certain non-core businesses or operations; - · Kodak's ability to comply with the covenants in its credit facilities; - · Kodak's ability to obtain additional financing if and as needed; - · the potential adverse effects of the concluded Chapter 11 proceedings on Kodak's brand or business prospects; - · Kodak's ability to fund continued investments, capital needs and restructuring payments and service its debt; - · changes in foreign currency exchange rates, commodity prices and interest rates; - · the resolution of claims against Kodak; - · Kodak's ability to attract and retain key executives, managers and employees; - · Kodak's ability to maintain product reliability and quality and growth in relevant markets; - · Kodak's ability to effectively anticipate technology trends and develop and market new products, solutions and technologies; and - · the impact of the global economic environment on Kodak.
+- · Kodak's ability to improve and sustain its operating structure, financial results and profitability; - the ability of Kodak to achieve cash forecasts, financial projections, and projected growth; - · Kodak's ability to achieve the financial and operational results contained in its business plans; - · Kodak's ability to discontinue, sell or spin-off certain non-core businesses or operations, or otherwise monetize assets; - · Kodak's ability to comply with the covenants in its credit facilities; - · Kodak's ability to obtain additional financing if and as needed; - the potential adverse effects of the concluded Chapter 11 proceedings on Kodak's brand or business prospects; - · Kodak's ability to fund continued investments, capital needs and restructuring payments and service its debt; - · changes in foreign currency exchange rates, commodity prices and interest rates; - · the resolution of claims against Kodak; - · Kodak's ability to attract and retain key executives, managers and employees; - · Kodak's ability to maintain product reliability and quality and growth in relevant markets; - · Kodak's ability to effectively anticipate technology trends and develop and market new products, solutions and technologies; and - $\cdot$ the impact of the global economic environment on Kodak.